diglos/userpatches/README.md

 ### Changing settings

-Settings are stored on /etc/ethereum/geth.conf so you just have to edit this file and restart the daemon, for instance (setting a cache value):
+Geth settings are stored on /etc/ethereum/geth.conf so you just have to edit this file and restart the daemon, for instance (setting a cache value):

 ```
-sudo echo ARGS="--cache 3072" > /etc/geth/geth.conf
+sudo echo ARGS="--cache 3072" > /etc/ethereum/geth.conf
 sudo systemctl restart geth
 ```
 ### Light client and Light server